 By 1995 Robert Habiger and Lynn Ellen Doxon had been trying to adopt in New Mexico for eight years.
-Then the members of the first mission team St. Stephen's sent to Ukraine returned with a picture of a little girl in a Ukrainian orphanage.
-Lynn and Robert were positive this was their opening.
-Lynn traveled to Ukraine with the second mission team, only to discover that the girl they planned to adopt was no longer in the orphanage.
+Then they got a chance to adopt a little girl in Ukraine.
+They were positive this was their opening.
+Lynn traveled to Ukraine, only to discover that the girl they planned to adopt was no longer in the orphanage.
 She found another girl to adopt, but this one had a younger sister.
 Would Robert accept two children?